nus-cs2103-AY2223S1/tp/docs/Testing.md

    e.g. `seedu.address.storage.StorageManagerTest`
 1. Hybrids of unit and integration tests.
 These test are checking multiple code units as well as how the are connected together.<br>
    e.g. `seedu.address.logic.LogicManagerTest`
+1. *Graphical User Interface tests* that test the user interactions and that the user interface is displaying properly.<br>
+   e.g. `seedu.address.ui.ResultDisplayTest`